Share this guide:

-- You can spread your debt consolidation repayments over a longer period, making them less each month.
+- You can spread your debt consolidation repayments over a longer period of time, making them less each month.
 Although be aware that if you do this you will most likely pay more interest overall.

 - It's not as simple as just moving all of your debts into one place.
-Like any other loan, it will be de-termined by your credit history and other factors, meaning there is no guarantee that you will get one.
+Like any other type of loan, it will be determined by your credit score and other factors, meaning there is no guarantee that you will get one.

 - A loan may not necessarily be cheaper and can be even more expensive.
 If you don't have a fixed income it might not be the best choice for you.

 - Having debt consolidation loans can look bad on your credit file and affect your chances of getting credit for other loans.

 See what loan rates are available at the moment

 Compare loans with usave, with a soft eligibility checker, to see what your loan options are without affecting your credit rating.

 What to look out for with a debt consolidation loan

 - It's very important to compare different loans before you take out a debt consolidation loan.
 There could be a cheaper option, such as a normal secured loan or even a credit card.

 - You should seek financial advice before taking out a loan such as this.
 If you are often falling behind on your debts it might be more useful to get a debt management plan or another solution.